johanndiep/semester-thesis/README.md

 ------------

 * Coarse-to-fine image resolution: Implementation of the coarse-to-fine method to run the minimalization step more efficiently.
-* Neural 3D mesh renderer: using neural 3D mesh for 3D reconstruction
+* Neural 3D mesh renderer: using 3D mesh for 3D reconstruction